mdfnam/QnA/Foundation: English Grammar.md

 ### Indefinite Article
 - Indefinite Articles (a & an): These are used before general or nonspecific nouns, primarly with singular common nouns.
-- Example: “A book” or “An elephant” (used before common noun)
+- Example: “A book” or “An elephant” (used before singular common noun)

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/63ac679b-a1a9-41cc-bfb8-cb389065c89e" width="530">